André Desmarais

-André Desmarais OC OQ (born October 26, 1956) is a Canadian businessman and philanthropist.
+André Roger Desmarais OC OQ (born October 26, 1956) is a Canadian businessman and philanthropist.

 Early life

 He is the youngest son of Paul Desmarais Sr. and Jacqueline Desmarais.
 Born in Ottawa, Ontario, he attended Lakefield College School in Ontario for two years, then Selwyn House School.
 Desmarais is a graduate of Concordia University in Montreal (BComm 78, LLD 07).

 Career

 André Desmarais is currently deputy chairman of the company his father took control of in 1968, Power Corporation, based in Montreal, Quebec, Canada.
 He is also deputy chairman of Power Financial.
 Power Corporation is an international management and holding company that focuses on financial services in North America, Europe and Asia.
 Its core holdings are leading insurance, retirement, wealth management and investment businesses, including a portfolio of alternative asset investment platforms.
 Through its European-based affiliate, the Pargesa group, it also has significant holdings in a portfolio of global companies based in Europe.

 Desmarais began his career at Campeau Corporation in 1979.
 From 1980 to 1981, he was special assistant to the Minister of Justice of Canada.
 Between 1981 and 1982, he was an institutional investment counsellor at Richardson Greenshields Ltd. In 1983, Desmarais returned to Power Corporation of Canada.
 In 1984, he was appointed president and chief operating officer of Gesca ltée and chairman and chief executive officer of Power Broadcasting Inc., in 1988.
 In 1991, he became president and chief operating officer of Power Corporation of Canada.
 In 1994, he was named chairman of Power Pacific Corporation Limited; director and member of the executive committee of Power Corporation of Canada and Power Financial Corporation.
 In 1996, Desmarais was appointed president and co-chief executive officer of Power Corporation of Canada and deputy chairman of Power Financial Corporation.
 In May 2008, he was also appointed deputy chairman of Power Corporation of Canada and became executive co-chairman of Power Financial Corporation.

+He had started and owned an experimental farm in Canada, as of 2018, when he was running Power Corp. with his brother Paul Jr., which at the time controlled companies such as Great-West Lifeco Inc. and IGM Financial Inc. They both stepped down to board positions in 2019.
+They had run the company together for 25 years.

 In 2020, after 24 years as co-chief executive officer of Power Corporation, Desmarais retired from this role.
 He continues to play an active role in the governance of Power Corporation and maintains his position as deputy chairman of the board.

+The Desmarais family invested in Rockefeller Capital Management in April 2023, providing $622 million from IGM Financial Inc. in exchange for a 20.5% stake and two board seats.
+IGM had reportedly approached Rockefeller a year earlier, beginning discussions in the fall, with IGM selling Investment Planning Counsel to Canada Life to help fund the purchase.